jrburke/jrburke.com/drafts/init.md

 I got close to not needing any JavaScript, but ended up using it to load some fonts from [TypeKit](https://typekit.com/), and for using [Prism](http://prismjs.com/) for making pretty code samples.
-However, these are additive, and loaded async.
-If they fail, the content can still be read.
+However, if they fail to load, the content can still be read.

 While TypeKit does some tracking, I am fine with it since it is about paying font designers for their work, and I want to feel pretty.
 Or at the very least,